 I have a long experience in making games, but I'm well versed in broader interaction design as well.
-I designed all sort of interactive things, from small VR and AR experience, to museum installations, to mobile applications.
+I designed all sort of interactive things, from VR and AR experiences, to museum installations, to mobile applications.
 Design is my central focus, from where all my other skills grow.
-I have a good experience also in designing interfaces and figuring out user experience.
+I also have a good experience in designing interfaces and figuring out user experience.

 I can work with almost every tool on the market, and my knowledge of the Adobe suite and my 2D and 3D graphic skills can lead to better wireframes and prototypes.
 My creative coding skills help me as well both in the prototyping and in the polishing phases of production.